kylehorn/django_svc_template/{{cookiecutter.repo_name}}/README.rst

     pip install virtualenvwrapper

-Rename the local_settings_template.py file to local_settings.py

-The to get your application up and running, run:
+The to get your application up and running, inside your new directory, run:

 .. code-block:: bash